Intro1997/JsAudio-Android/docs/develop.md

 ### NAPI_IH

 The goal of the project architecture is to make the structure of the napi layer consistent with the cpp layer.
 But NAPI do not support inheritance, so we make a patch to NAPI, that is [NAPI_IH](./napi_ih_api.md).

+## Issues

+If you meet crash, please follow the steps below to clean all cache of cpp and android:

+1. delete `app/build` folder
+2. delete `app/audio/.cxx` and `app/audio/build` folder
+3. delete `app/node_env/.cxx` and `app/node_env/build` folder
+4. open Android Studio, select Build -> Clean Project
+5. open Android Studio, select File -> Invalidate Cache, check all options that you can check, then select Invalidate and Restart.
+6. Rebuild project and run

+If crash still exists, please create issues with your android studio log.

+It's also a good idea to debug with debug version of NodeJS so.